jwymah/bpi-netbeans/README.md

     Java(TM) SE Runtime Environment (build 1.8.0_60-b27)
     Java HotSpot(TM) 64-Bit Server VM (build 25.60-b23, mixed mode)

-Import the project into netbeans and run using the Main class.
+Open the project into netbeans and run using the Main class.
 Further input instructions are presented at run time.

 ..will get mirror project up using gradle... for those without netbeans.